matthewmaier/howstr-livecode/readme.md

 ## Synopsis

-Platyvue manipulates the Platypus documentation schema.
+Howstr manipulates the NotionAll documentation schema.
 This GUI makes it easy to understand and edit a network (nodes and links) of snippets of information.
-Ultimately you can manage all of the files relevant to a project (how to turn something into something else) using Platypus/vue and collaborate with someone through the internet.
+Ultimately you can manage all of the files relevant to a project (how to turn something into something else) using Howstr and collaborate with someone through the internet.

 ## Code Example